 The COMNAP National Antarctic Programs operate a range of facilities in the Antarctic Treaty area in support of their scientific programs.
 A Web-based map of the main facilities, their locations and related data is available on-line here (or select any area on the map):

 Choose any dot on the map above to see information on that particular facility, in many cases the information includes a facility photograph and a link to a facility webcam.
-The blue dots indicate year-round facilities.
+The yellow dots indicate year-round facilities.
 The red dots indicate seasonal facilities.

 For this COMNAP Antarctic facilities project, COMNAP collaborated with the EU-PolarNet (http://www.eu-polarnet.eu/) on their